Brisbane Campus – Gregory Terrace

 The School’s main campus at Gregory Terrace Spring Hill is located on the edge of the CBD and is easily accessible by public transport.
 Parking can be found at a range of locations close to the school, though no on-site parking is available.
 Click here to view parking options.

 A programme of ongoing enhancement continues to improve the physical and virtual infrastructures of our campuses.
-The most recent building project is the Research Learning Centre, officially opening in March 2015 to coincide with the 140Year Anniversary of our School and the introduction of Year 7.
+The most recent building project is the Research Learning Centre, officially opened in March 2015 to coincide with the 140Year Anniversary of our School and the introduction of Year 7.

 In 2007 the $25m, six-level Cherrell Hirst Creative Learning Centre opened to acclaim from both architects and educationalists winning several awards including the prestigious Sir Zelman Cowan Award for public architecture.